azalea-rs/azalea/README.md

 ## Goals

-- Do everything a vanilla client can do
+- Do everything a vanilla client can do.
-- Be easy to use
+- Be easy to use.
-- Bypass most/all anticheats
+- Bypass most/all anticheats.
-- Support the latest Minecraft version
+- Support the latest Minecraft version.
-- Be fast
+- Be fast and memory efficient.

 ## Example code

-Note that these doesn't work yet, it's just how I want the API to look.
+Note that these don't work yet, it's just how I want the API to look.

 ```rs
 use azalea::{Account, Event};